privacyguides/privacyguides.org/docs/video-streaming.en.md

 When self-hosting, it is important that you have other people using your instance as well in order for you to blend in.
 You should be careful with where and how you are hosting Librarian, as other peoples' usage will be linked to your hosting.

-When you are using a Librarian instance, be sure to go read the privacy policy of that specific instance.
+When you are using a Librarian instance, make sure to read the privacy policy of that specific instance.
 Librarian instances can be modified by their owners and therefore may not reflect the default policy.
 Librarian instances feature a "privacy nutrition label" to provide an overview of their policy.
 Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII (Personally Identifiable Information).

 --8<-- "includes/abbreviations.en.md"